 8 more Jamaican lottery scam suspects appear in US court

-This April 2017 photo provided by the Burleigh County Sheriff's Department in Bismarck, N.D., shows Jason Jahalal, one of eight people who were extradited from Jamaica to face charges in the U.S. in what authorities said is a multimillion-dollar lottery scam that victimized dozens of Americans.
+This April 2017 photo provided by the Burleigh County Sheriff's Department in Bismarck, N.D., shows O'Neil Brown, one of eight people who were extradited from Jamaica to face charges in the U.S. in what authorities say is a multimillion-dollar lottery scam that victimized dozens of Americans.
+The eight suspects made their initial appearance Thursday, April 27, 2017, at federal court in Bismarck, N.D.
+This April 2017 photo provided by the Burleigh County Sheriff's Department in Bismarck, N.D., shows Dahlia Hunter, one of eight people who were extradited from Jamaica to face charges in the U.S. in what authorities say is a multimillion-dollar lottery scam that victimized dozens of Americans.

 Add your comments below